 Mortality of animal SCCs can result indirectly from construction phase activity through increased predator presence or competition and decreased predator detection.
-Waste from construction camps and carcasses associated with roadkill can attract species such as crows, which depredate on various animals including juvenile rabbits.
+Waste from construction camps and carcasses associated with roadkill can attract species to the broader area, e.g., crows, which depredate on various animals including juvenile rabbits.
 Increased noise from construction activities may also mask natural sounds and reduce the ability for animals to detect the presence of predators.
 Foraging efficiencies may also be altered.
 Appropriate construction scheduling and management plans can significantly mitigate these impacts.